Fluance XL7F Review: Are These Speakers Worth It?(Last Updated On: October 3, 2018)

-What’s interesting is where the low end woofer is placed.
-The bottom firing driver acts like a pseudo subwoofer, using the floor to propel low end into the room.
+What’s interesting is where the low-end woofer is placed.
+The bottom firing driver acts as a pseudo subwoofer, using the floor to propel low end into the room.
 It’s a cool design that I haven’t seen on very many floorstanding speakers before.

 However, both of them have the striking white drivers and tweeter on the front.
 With the cherry finished, the cones aren’t as apparent, sinking into the overall look of the speaker.
 The more stark contrast on the black variation makes the cones stand out more.

 Personally, I like the black finish better.
 The simple color palette feels more elegant overall.
 If the cones are too distracting, I can always throw the removable cloth grille on the front.

 The speakers are built very nicely as well.
 The cabinet is constructed from MDF but has internal bracing throughout to give the speaker extra rigidity.
 Plus, at nearly 50 pounds per speaker, they won’t be moving around much.